Štěpánkovice: History

 The first written mention of Štěpánkovice is from 1265.
+In 1712, it was bought by the Lichnowsky family.
 Until 1742, the village belonged to Duchy of Troppau.
-Since 1742, it belonged to Prussia after Maria Theresa had been defeated.
+From 1742 to 1918, after Empress Maria Theresa had been defeated, the village belonged to Prussia.
+In 1920, it became part of the newly established Czechoslovakia.
+During World War II, on 16 April 1945, Štěpánkovice was badly damaged and many buildings burned down.